-Jesus Espinosa grew up in Guadalajara, Mexico, and moved to Southern California at eight years old, where he attended Huntington Beach High School.
+Jesus Espinoza grew up in Guadalajara, Mexico, and moved to Southern California at eight years old, where he attended Huntington Beach High School.
 He participated in athletics there, where his son followed in his footsteps.

-As Jesus Espinosa has aged, he has battled adversity, including multiple kidney failures.
+As Jesus Espinoza has aged, he has battled adversity, including multiple kidney failures.
 Recently, he faced a third failure, but like always, he persevered.
 This time, by receiving a transplant from a family friend.

-“[My dad] has always told me to be confident, and having confidence throughout your life will make you a better person and be more successful, and at the end of the day, being successful is what I want to do,” Aidan Espinosa said.
+“[My dad] has always told me to be confident, and having confidence throughout your life will make you a better person and be more successful, and at the end of the day, being successful is what I want to do,” Aidan Espinoza said.
 “I feel like watching him throughout his life, he’s been pretty successful for where he’s came from, and it’s inspired me to be better in my life.”

-“I take a lot of pitches and get a lot of information for everyone else,” Aidan Espinosa said.
+“I take a lot of pitches and get a lot of information for everyone else,” Aidan Espinoza said.
 “And I know that it’s always a grind because you don’t know what’s coming, usually, because you’re the very first one to come out”.

-The role can be challenging because Aidan Espinosa lacks the assistance of prior data.
+The role can be challenging because Aidan Espinoza lacks the assistance of prior data.
 Still, he embraces the grind and relishes the opportunity to create a spark while helping out his teammates.
 He attempts to understand the opposing pitchers’ mix and how much run their fastball has to relay for his teammates.

 “It’s sort of like a leadership role because you’re the first one out there, and you got to show everyone how to do it,” he said.